patrickcping/pingone-go-sdk-v2/authorize/docs/AuthorizeEditorDataStatementsReferenceableStatementDTO.md

 ### NewAuthorizeEditorDataStatementsReferenceableStatementDTO

-`func NewAuthorizeEditorDataStatementsReferenceableStatementDTO(id string, name string, code string, appliesTo string, appliesIf string, payload string, attributes []AuthorizeEditorDataReferenceObjectDTO, version string, ) *AuthorizeEditorDataStatementsReferenceableStatementDTO`
+`func NewAuthorizeEditorDataStatementsReferenceableStatementDTO(id string, name string, code string, appliesTo EnumAuthorizeEditorDataStatementsReferenceableStatementDTOAppliesTo, appliesIf EnumAuthorizeEditorDataStatementsReferenceableStatementDTOAppliesIf, payload string, attributes []AuthorizeEditorDataReferenceObjectDTO, version string, ) *AuthorizeEditorDataStatementsReferenceableStatementDTO`

 NewAuthorizeEditorDataStatementsReferenceableStatementDTO instantiates a new AuthorizeEditorDataStatementsReferenceableStatementDTO object
 This constructor will assign default values to properties that have it defined,